hasgeek/hasjob/README.md

     $ easy_install -U setuptools

-Next, Copy `settings-sample.py` to `settings.py`, edit as necessary, and finish configuration with:
+Finish configuration with:

     $ python manage.py db create
     $ python manage.py configure

-To run the server in development mode:
+Before you run the server in development mode, make sure you have Postgres server and Redis server running as well.
+To start Hasjob:

     $ python runserver.py

-### Install and run with Docker
+#### Install and run with Docker

 You can alternatively run Hasjob with Docker.